Food Technology

 Key data

-- Planning and development of new production facilities and manufacturing processes
+- Planning and project management of production facilities

 - Logistics and warehouse management

-The master's degree program in food technology combines engineering and natural sciences - so you are prepared for the modern production of innovative foods.
-Compulsory modules in the field of engineering sciences include automation and control technology, process engineering and scientific computing.
-In the subject-specific, scientific specialization, the focus is on food process engineering and in-depth chapters in food technology, for example.
-Here, the combination of process engineering and food technology content crystallizes.
+The Master's program in Food Technology combines engineering and natural sciences to prepare you for developing innovative foods.
+Compulsory modules include automation and control engineering, process engineering, and scientific computing.
+In the natural sciences specialization, you will study food process engineering and advanced topics in food technology.

 The TUM website on the application process provides a general overview.
 The following sections contain information specific to this degree program.